-On World Mental Health Day, Jessica Spencer-Keyse, our Head of Global Research, reflects on what the research shows about mental health and wellbeing in school – and how to support every child to flourish.
+On World Mental Health Day, Jessica Spencer-Keyse, former Head of Global Research, reflects on what the research shows about mental health and wellbeing in school – and how to support every child to flourish.

 In our complex ecosystem of education, HundrED’s research team have sought to understand what stakeholders perceive really needs to improve across its spectrum.
 It can be difficult and overwhelming with so little information and so little time to make sense of what can help.
 Our aim was to comprehend what exactly is important to people today in K12 so we can research the best solutions worldwide.

 To do so we reviewed the current state of education considering sources from academic research to blogs, social media, and reports.
 Alongside this, we conducted our own survey of hundreds of young people from 19 different countries to find out what children really think of their own education.
 A key finding from this work showed that over 50% of young people today desperately want to understand and improve their mental health within their education.
 Bursting with insight, many students went on to share their thoughts in additional comments on this topic, confirming its importance and clarifying their concerns.

 Unfortunately, research today highlights that children and adolescents worldwide are becoming increasingly anxious and depressed.
 This is a global epidemic, as 10-20% of children and adolescents experience mental disorders, with half of all mental illnesses beginning by the age of 14.
 Many of our other findings also indicate factors that could be inadvertently causing anxiety and stress.
 Over 80% of young people, for example, truly believe that their education needs to significantly improve when preparing them for their future and career.
 As research shows humans prefer certainty to uncertainty, it’s important to consider this in the framework of wellbeing too.
 With so much uncertainty for their future, it’s crucial we strive to reduce young people’s anxiety by ensuring they feel ready for their next stage in life.